New Year, New Financial Goals

 Ideally, you will have a list of all short-term, mid-term, and long-term financial goals.
 From there, you can reverse-engineer a spending, saving, and investing plan to meet the goals in each of your categories.

 Be realistic with your goals, even conservative.
-Being in control of your financial situation is about building momentum consistently over time which can only happen if you’re actually reaching the goals you’re setting for yourself.
+Being in control of your financial situation is about building momentum consistently over time which can only happen if you’re reaching the goals you’re setting for yourself.

 As a retirement planner in Annapolis, Maryland, here is my list of potential money goals you can add to help ring in the new year.